davidorg101/Portfolio/README.md

 My research during this period led to significant contributions to the field, particularly in intelligent tutoring systems.
 I authored and co-authored several papers that were accepted at prestigious conferences:

 - "Investigating Pedagogical Agents’ Scaffolding of Self-regulated Learning in Relation to Learners’ Subgoals" accepted at the [International Conference of Artificial Intelligence in Education (AIED)](./Papers_and_Presentations/AIED.docx) conference.
 Tokyo, Japan.

-- "Gender Differences in Self-Regulated Learning Strategy Use in an Intelligent Tutoring System" presented at the [European Association for Research on Learning and Instruction (EARLI)] conference.
-Macedonia, Greece. (./Papers_and_Presentations/EARLI.docx)
+- "Gender Differences in Self-Regulated Learning Strategy Use in an Intelligent Tutoring System" presented at the [European Association for Research on Learning and Instruction (EARLI)](./Papers_and_Presentations/EARLI.docx) conference.
+Macedonia, Greece.

-- "Examining Gender Differences in Self-Regulated Learning with MetaTutor " presented at the [American Educational Research Association (AERA)] conference.
-Chicago, USA.(./Papers_and_Presentations/AERA.docx)
+- "Examining Gender Differences in Self-Regulated Learning with MetaTutor " presented at the [American Educational Research Association (AERA)](./Papers_and_Presentations/AERA.docx) conference.
+Chicago, USA.
 Each of these papers underscored the potential of AI to transform educational methodologies through adaptive learning environments and data-driven insights.

 I have also contributed to the making and presentation of research posters including: